The Complete Guide to Wedding Family Photo Etiquette

 During Cocktail Hour

-Pro tip: Consider a hybrid approach.
-Do your absolute must-have immediate family shots before the ceremony, then use post-ceremony time for extended family and larger groups.
-This gives you the best of both worlds.
+A hybrid approach often works best: handle your absolute must-have immediate family shots before the ceremony, then use post-ceremony time for extended family and larger groups.
+This gives you the best of both timing windows without the pressure of fitting everything into one slot.

 Photo @antonovakseniya